 The acts paired with dinner provide a classy, vintage Las Vegas lounge vibe that is tough to beat.
-A popular dinner show destination, we suggest making reservations at Mayfair Supper Club in advance.
+A popular dinner show destination, I suggest making reservations at Mayfair Supper Club in advance.

 As an added bonus, the restaurant offers a Bellagio Fountain view.

 A fine dining establishment, Delilah’s menu offers entrees ranging from $30 and up, with most landing in the $50-$60 range.
 Steaks are a tad more expensive and land in the $70 – $100 range.